rockonsoft/rockonsoft.github.io/about.md

 permalink: /about/
 ---

-I am a full software life cycle developer with 16 years experience working with the tools, languages and platforms (Windows or Linux) most appropriate to get the job done.
+I am a full stack developer with 16 years experience working with the tools, languages and platforms most appropriate to get the job done.
 Adaptable and pragmatic, I have worked in diverse fields such as Geophysics, Financial, Telecoms, Archiving and Document management.

 ...but now I am leaving that all behind and going cloud native.